Google Anti-Trust Charges Soon?

 Google’s development of Adsense, Google Search, Android are only a few departments that make it impossible for other businesses to operate.
 As positive as its contribution has been, Google has become insensitive to customers and competing businesses.

 The end of the Google, Facebook, and Amazon triopoly could herald an era of entrepreneurialism, investment, and commerce.
-Yet for investors, the breakup could actually cause Google to get rid of its less profitable ventures, thus raising profits even more for shareholders.
+Yet for investors, the breakup could actually cause Google (and Facebook) to get rid of less profitable ventures, thus raising profits even more for shareholders.
 Some shareholders are advising Google to break up now.

 Ask anyone who has lost their Google search engine rankings (black box) how unfair this monopoly is.
 Or those who won’t adopt the Google amp network or develop according to Android system specs.
 It usually means going out of business, and that’s simply not right.
+The sheer weight of Google’s wealth means competing with them is unwise.

 Adsense and Google search will be the focus of prosecutors.